ellery-it/odoo-serial-scale-drivers/README.md

     sudo reboot

 # Test
-    connect to  http://<IOTBOX-IP-ADDRESS>:8069 and check under "scales" in the main window.
-If you have just one IoBox could work this: http://raspberrypi:8069
+connect to  http://IOTBOX-IP-ADDRESS:8069 from the same lan where the iotbox is connected and check under "scales" in the main window.
+If you have just one IoBox could work this: [http://raspberrypi:8069](http://raspberrypi:8069)

 # Uninstall
     rm -rf odoo-serial-scale-drivers